Imageomics/dashboard-prototype/README.md

 ***Note:**
 - `lat` and `lon` columns are not required to utilize the dashboard, but there will be no map view if they are not included.
-- `Image_filename` and `file_url` are not required, but there will be no sample images option if it they not both included.
+- `Image_filename` and `file_url` are not required, but there will be no sample images option if either one is not included.

 ## Running Dashboard